DatabayAG/SkinChanger/README.md

 The user will get that skin assigned.

 If the skin is not available because it has been removed
-the user will get the default ilias skin and an error message will be shown to the user.
+the user will get the default ilias skin, and an error message will be shown to the user.

 It is also possible to use human-readable links like
 **www.mywebsite.com/databay60** to switch to the **databay60** skin (if available).